MetanoKid/coding-scars/_drafts/finite-state-machines.md

 }
 {% endhighlight %}

 This is starting to smell a little, huh?
-Let's see how the remaining pieces would look like.
+But you are tough and a little smell isn't turning you out.

 ### Gathering and depositing resources

 Okay, we've got our SCV moving through the world and interacting with stuff.
-Let's say it can interact with two types of entities: resources and building to deposit them.
+Let's say it can interact with two types of entities: resources and buildings to deposit them.
 Let's also assume it takes some time for the unit to fill its tank up and to empty it out.
 Something like:

 {% highlight c++ %}
 void update(float deltaTime)